pombase/canto/root/docs/md/canto_admin/data_export.md

 sessions won't be exported next time.
 This option is provided so that annotation will be exported only once from Canto.

-To export the data from all the sessions, regardless of its state use:

-    script/canto_export.pl canto-json --all  > canto_all.json
+Add the flag `--all` to include details of all publications and people in the JSON output.

 ## Reading Canto data into Chado
 The code for loading Canto JSON format files into a Chado database is